Solana Beach Divorce Attorney

 Child custody can be one of the most emotionally trying parts of a divorce case.
 California courts either assign sole or joint custody, depending on each parent’s capabilities.
 Some factors the courts look to determine child support include the child’s safety, the child’s relationship with each parent, and many other things.
 The foundational consideration, however, is how happy the child would be in each home.
 The court will make its decision based on which environment it believes is best for the child.

-California courts determine child support by look at many several aspects of each parent’s life.
+California courts determine child support by looking at many several aspects of each parent’s life.
 They will look at the parents’ financial situations, how much time each one spends with the child, various expenses that the child will have, and other factors.

 Divorce in Solana Beach

-Divorces can have immeasurable impact on almost every aspect of a person’s life.
+Divorces can have an immeasurable impact on almost every aspect of a person’s life.
 At Boyd Law, we will do all we can to get you through your divorce quickly and with as little emotional and physical trauma as possible.
 Contact Boyd Law for experienced representation in your Solana Beach divorce case.